wmcdonald404/wmcdonald404.github.io/_posts/2024-03-10-13-21-59-windows-powershell-history-functions-and-aliases.md

 PS> sls <searchstring> (Get-PSReadLineOption).HistorySavePath
 ```
 ## Powershell Functions
-On Windows systems, Powershell functions can be dropped into a file called `Microsoft.PowerShell_Profile.ps` under `C:\Users\<username>\Documents\WindowsPowerShell\` where they will be sourced into the shell on startup.
+On Windows systems, Powershell functions can be dropped into a file called `Microsoft.PowerShell_Profile.ps1` under `C:\Users\<username>\Documents\WindowsPowerShell\` where they will be sourced into the shell on startup.

 For example:
 ```